sagniKdas53/sagniKdas53/README.md

-- I’m @sagniKdas53
+- Hi!
+I’m @sagniKdas53
-- I’m interested in making web apps and image processing
+- I’m interested in making web apps and image processing and Machine Learning
-- I’m currently learning javascript, R and python
+- I’m currently learning javascript, C/C++ ,Java and python
 - Reach me at purevert#7779 on discord.

 <!---